 In Captivity: Males – 4-5 years | Females – up to 20 years

-No special status; they are becoming increasingly common as pets due to their docile nature.
+No special wildlife conservation status.
+They are becoming increasingly common as pets due to their docile nature.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.